JogoShugh/CoderDojoPonceSprings.TicTacToe/vNext/BACKLOG.md

 * Invite another player to play a game privately, without the game showing up in "Open Games" where other people can hijack the game before your opponent can join.
 * Prevent a streak-length from being larger than the board size.
 This relates to issue 4, [Create game form validation](https://github.com/JogoShugh/CoderDojoPonceSprings.TicTacToe/issues/4)
+  * Related: truly, honestly, require a Game Name.
+Without a game name, there is no challenge channel and it "blows up"
 * BUG: [clicking too fast ends up sending too many scores](https://github.com/JogoShugh/CoderDojoPonceSprings.TicTacToe/issues/8) (Rohan from HBM)

 ## Exercises for CoderDojo Week 1